iurimb/waste-bins-detection-computer-vision/README.md

 - results: folder with a short video representing the output at a given situation.
 - training_loop: script to train a yolo model for object detection.
 - Weights: trained model weights for detecting conform and disconform waste-bins.
-- line_zone: Line_Zone code I use that contains a modified function for annotating info.
+- line_zone: line_zone code I use that contains a modified function for annotating info.
 You could substitute the original line_zone file with mine or only copy the modified method code into yours ("_annotate_anything_count").
 Alternatevely, you can give it a different name and import it.

 ## About the task and its development